-When you retire, you might feel like your Canadian dental insurance policy is an expense you can no longer keep up with.
+When you retire, you might feel like the dental portion of your insurance policy is an expense you can no longer keep up with.
 Since you don't have an income anymore, it's tempting to cut corners anywhere you can.
 But is dental insurance really something you should give up?

 First, you'll need to know how the insurance system works, so you can decide whether or not it's right for you when you retire.

-The insurance premiums you pay depend on factors including the insurance company, the location you're in, and the plan you pick.
+The insurance premiums you pay depend on factors including the insurance company, and the plan you pick.
 Even when you're not getting work done, keep in mind that you'll need to keep paying the monthly premium.

 Insurance companies do need to make profits so they can stay in business, just like any company.
 However, insurance does exist for an important reason: you'll be protected if something bad happens.
 That said, dental insurance may not be as crucial as other types of insurance.

 If you're getting standard dental care done, including cleanings and x-rays, you might lose a couple hundred dollars in paying insurance premiums.
 These preventative-care treatments are covered by insurance.
-But if you paid for them out of pocket, it would probably cost somewhat less than the total cost of your insurance premiums for the year.
+While one x-ray paid out of pocket may not worth investing in an entire annual dental policy, imagine having an dental issue where multiple x-rays are required?

 When you're retired, saving a couple hundred dollars a year can seem well worth it.
 But if the worst happens with your dental health, will you be prepared to face it without insurance?

 Maybe you end up needing a root canal, some fillings, or a crown.
 That's on top of the cost of your routine preventative care.
 This is where your insurance becomes helpful.
 For more insight on the cost of a root canal in Canada, be sure to refer to our publication on the topic.

 However, dental insurance isn't always as helpful as you might want it to be - it depends on your policy.
 Some insurance policies have low maximums, and once you reach that amount, you'll have to pay for everything on your own.
 To make your policy worth it, look for one with a maximum that will cover what you might need in a given year.

 Having insurance can also help you pay lower fees when you're at the dentist.
-Keep in mind that cosmetic dentistry and orthodontics generally aren't covered by insurance.
+Keep in mind that cosmetic dentistry generally isn't covered by insurance.
 But insurance exists to help you pay for the serious work you might need to get done.

 Since insurance is most helpful when you have more serious problems, it's tempting to wait until you "really need it."
 However, no one can anticipate an emergency and the on set of a tooth infection has been described as one of the most painful experiences people have had.